vidal-adrien/ChIP-Rx-Pipeline-Pub/chipseq.md

     sample.fastq
 ```

-To be repeated for each `.fastq` reads file in the analysis.
+To be run for each `.fastq` reads file in the analysis.

 ## 3) Reads data processing and alignment

 The pipeline for producing .bam map files from fastq sequencing files.
-For each map to produce, one fastq file is needed for single-end mapping while two files (one for the forward and one for the reverse sequencing) are required for pair-end mapping.
+For each map to produce, one fastq file is needed for single-end mapping while two files (one for the first mate and one for the second mate sequencing) are required for pair-end mapping.
 The input files may used in a compressed `.gz` archive.

 ### 3.1) Read trimming